unblinking/lilaoftheday_android/README.md

-# lilaOfTheDay_android
+# Lila Of The Day app

 The outcome of creative play.